 Pu-Erh Organic Tea

-A beautiful dark-leaf Pu-Erh with an earthy, woody flavour and a strong spicy taste.
-Especially good as an after meal drink.
+A beautiful dark-leaf Pu-Erh with an enticing earthy, woody flavour and a strong spicy taste.
+Especially good as an uplifting digestif.

 • 100g